Skriv ut Lukk vindu

 All teaching on this program takes place in English.

 Throughout the program, various forms of evaluation are used for the different subjects, depending on the preferences of the teachers.
-In most cases a written exam provides the main evaluation.
-In addition to the written exams, mandatory assignments or projects (individually or in groups) will often be included in the final evaluation.
+In most cases a written or oral exams provides the main evaluation.
+In addition to the written exams, projects (individually or in groups) can be included in the final evaluation.
+The master thesis is evaluated on the basis of a written final report and presentation.
+More information about the different courses is to be found in the course descriptions.

 Language of instruction